coranos/coranos.github.io/bananos/beauty/BananoDance-2019-05/index.md

 ### Image one / identification

 1. First photo, it must be the participant holding a paper with their discord ID and discord user name.
 Usually, the face must be visible.
 If the user does not want to show their face, the participant must wear a mask in this photo and the same mask in the dance video.
+If the user is not from discord, the paper must show the first five letters and last five letters of your account.
+I.E. BAN_1CORA...OCDXA
 (es)
 (pt)